 Last week, I struck gold!
 I found some herb tucked away inside a pair of jeans I had not worn since last summer.
 I didn’t waste any time at all in popping it into my dry herb vape but it did have me wondering whether time had rendered it impotent.

 A study conducted by the University of London concluded that cannabinoids maintain their efficacy for over two years when stored under the right conditions.
 Furthermore, herbs can be safe to consume for many years - but they will slowly lose their effectiveness and flavour as the cannabinoids and terpenes disintegrate slowly over time.

-The four biggest factors when storing cannabis are humidity, light temperature and oxygen.
-Similar to wine, dry herbs age best when left in a cool, dark place where there are limited levels of humidity.
+The four biggest factors when storing cannabis are humidity, light, temperature and oxygen.
+Similar to wine, dry herbs age best when left in a cool, dark place where there are low humidity levels.

 The good news is you don't need a wine cellar to ensure prolong the life of your bud, you can keep them fresh using everyday items in your kitchen!

 Below we list four elements that damage the life of your dry herbs and share some useful ways to store them!

 Maintaining the correct humidity levels for your herbs is a real balancing act.
 Too dry and you risk reducing the quality; too moist and you run the risk of mould.